fr0xk/Scripts/Markdown/trendfollowing.md

 It's alot like old cigar butt investor style.
 From the Trend Following Pioneer "David Herding":

->Answer the following five questions and you have a trend following trading system:
+**Answer the following five questions and you have a trend following trading system:**

->1) What market do you buy or sell at any time?
+- What market do you buy or sell at any time?

->2) How much of a market do you buy or sell at any time?
+- How much of a market do you buy or sell at any time?

->3) When do you buy or sell a market?
+- When do you buy or sell a market?

->4) When do you get out of a losing position?
+- When do you get out of a losing position?

->5) When do you get out of a winning position?
+- When do you get out of a winning position?

->6) Why do you think you'll make money despite of multiple intermediate losses?
+- Why do you think you'll make money despite of multiple intermediate losses?

 You want to be black or white with this.
 You do not want gray.